 Mr. Yount, of Tennessee, started taking Risperdal when he was just five years old.
 He too developed gynecomastia.

 Our firm is one of the largest personal injury firms in the country, with nearly 350 attorneys and a support staff of about 2,000.
 To date, we have recovered $5 billion for 200,000 clients.

 Our attorneys fight to hold pharmaceutical companies accountable when their negligence harms patients.
-If you or a loved one has suffered side effects after taking Invega, please contact us.
+If you or a loved one has suffered severe side effects after taking a medication, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.